Cup-Of-JavaScript/javascript-aws/iam.md

 ```

 ### Condition
 The conditions under the access defined is valid.
+Conditions are
+EXTREMELY powerful.
 ```
 "StringEqualsIfExists":{"aws:RequestTag/project":["dev-env"]}
 ```